 “The thing in Mexicali is the raw sewage combined with the industrial runoff, unregulated industrial runoff, just horrible.
 I mean they wouldn’t allow that here in the U.S. And you know, we are an underserved community politically, politically not powerful because our population base is so low that the politicians will pay attention to larger bases.
 They’ve invested a lot more money in the Tijuana River,” Eric told me.

-Since 2006, the New River has been encased underground as it runs through the city of Mexicali, but not Calexico21.
-The encasing of the river makes it so that it causes less harm to those in the neighborhoods through which it flows.
-Encasing helps to reduce trash in the river and protects residents in the neighboring communities from the river’s odor and toxic health effects.
+Since 2006, the New River has been encased underground as it runs through the city of Mexicali, but not Calexico22.
+Encasing the river makes it so that it causes less harm to those in the neighborhoods through which it flows by reducing trash in the river and protecting residents from its odor and toxic health effects.
 Further work is needed to reduce trash dumping, eutrophication due to excess nutrients, inflows of pathogens from wastewater treatment facilities, industrial wastes, agricultural runoff, pesticides, and municipal wastes22.

 Imperial County has gotten so desperate for help that county officials have asked California Governor Gavin Newsom to declare a State Emergency, a measure usually enacted for acute events such as wildfires or earthquakes, and the first step toward getting federal assistance.
-They have requested an in-depth epidemiological study and personnel to examine asthma rates in local schools, conduct soil testing on the exposed playa, and increase air data analysis.
-Additionally, they have requested a swamp dozer and lift pumps to help complete habitat and air quality projects, and a bull plow to create ridges on the playa for temporary dust control.
-Finally, they have asked for $150,000 a year to conduct their own water quality tests on the New River, the results of which would be widely available to the public33.
+They requested an in-depth epidemiological study and personnel to examine asthma rates in local schools, conduct soil testing on the exposed playa, and increase air data analysis.
+Additionally, they requested a swamp dozer and lift pumps to help complete habitat and air quality projects, as well as a bull plow to create ridges on the playa for temporary dust control.
+Finally, they asked for $150,000 a year to conduct their own water quality tests on the New River, the results of which would be widely available to the public34.
 Ultimately, they received no help.

 Still seeking change, officials have taken their request above the state level to Senators Dianne Feinstein and Alex Padilla.
-In March, 2021, they introduced the Border Water Quality Restoration and Protection Act to provide infrastructure maintenance, reduce pollution, and improve water quality in the New and Tijuana Rivers35.
+In March, 2021, they introduced the Border Water Quality Restoration and Protection Act to provide infrastructure maintenance, reduce pollution, and improve water quality in the New and Tijuana Rivers36.
 Eric was hopeful that the New River would be covered by the end of 2021, but it wasn’t.
-He pointed out that the pollution is most concentrated in Calexico, before the river has undergone some degree of natural cleaning from ozone exposure and UV radiation along its course.
+He pointed out that the pollution is most concentrated in Calexico, where the river hasn’t yet undergone any degree of natural cleaning from ozone exposure and UV radiation along its course.
 He noted that, “Calexico is the most highly concentrated community of color in the Imperial Valley, so that tells you again, even within our own community, which is 85% community of color, we still have our bias against communities of color,” which seems to be part of why the issue is so thoroughly ignored.

 It’s through activism like Eric’s that things will change.
 He wants to see more people get involved, fight for, and invest their lives in the community.
 He says, “I love being part of a community and seeing people engage.
 [Imperial County] is one of the worst for civic engagement, so it’s kinda been a lifelong goal of mine to be part of it and grow that.
 We’ve had a brain drain here for a long time for lack of economic opportunities, and we’re starting to see finally that come back.
-Like in Coachella you have that because of the growth there. … I want to say that I want to be one of those that helped lay the foundation for that type of leadership here.”
+Like in Coachella you have that because of the growth there… I want to say that I want to be one of those that helped lay the foundation for that type of leadership here.”

-21. Colorado River Regional Water Quality Control Board.
+22. Colorado River Regional Water Quality Control Board.
 “Introduction to the New River/Mexicali Sanitation Program.”
 New River Introduction |Colorado River Regional Water Quality Control Board.
 California Water Boards Colorado River – R7, September 24, 2020. https://www.waterboards.ca.gov/coloradoriver/water_issues/programs/new_river/nr_intro.html.

-22. Surface Water Ambient Monitoring Program, and Mark J. Roberson, Assessment of Surface Water Quality data Collected from Fall 2009 through Fall 2013 by the Surface Water Ambient Monitoring Program- Colorado River Basin Region §.
+23. Surface Water Ambient Monitoring Program, and Mark J. Roberson, Assessment of Surface Water Quality data Collected from Fall 2009 through Fall 2013 by the Surface Water Ambient Monitoring Program- Colorado River Basin Region §.
 SWAMP-MR-RB7-2016-0006 (n.d.). https://www.waterboards.ca.gov/water_issues/programs/swamp/docs/reglrpts/r7_sw_assessment.pdf.

-31. Government Accountability Office, and Peter F. Guerrero, Water Quality: Problems in the New River and Imperial Countv.
+32. Government Accountability Office, and Peter F. Guerrero, Water Quality: Problems in the New River and Imperial Countv.
 California § (n.d.).
 AO/RCED-99-268R New River Water Quality https://www.gao.gov/assets/rced-99-268r.pdf

-32. National Border Patrol Council Local 2554, Michael Matzke, and Lillian Garcia, Report for Chief Patrol Agent of the El Centro Sector Gloria I. Chavez § (n.d.). https://static1.squarespace.com/static/5b77290af2e6b13e1705de64/t/5cb541f871c10b32949a7d4f/1555382780635/New+River+Report+for+El+Centro+Sector+Final.pdf.
+33. National Border Patrol Council Local 2554, Michael Matzke, and Lillian Garcia, Report for Chief Patrol Agent of the El Centro Sector Gloria I. Chavez § (n.d.). https://static1.squarespace.com/static/5b77290af2e6b13e1705de64/t/5cb541f871c10b32949a7d4f/1555382780635/New+River+Report+for+El+Centro+Sector+Final.pdf.

-33. Wilson, Janet.
+34. Wilson, Janet.
 “Imperial County Declares New River Emergency, Sends Newsom Demands for Salton Sea.”
 Desert Sun, November 6, 2019. https://www.desertsun.com/story/news/environment/2019/11/06/imperial-county-declares-new-river-crisis-wants-action-salton-sea-too/2510402001/.

-34. “New River Improvement Project Strategic Plan Status Update Status Update.”
+35. “New River Improvement Project Strategic Plan Status Update Status Update.”
 Calexico New River Committee. presented at the CRCF Meeting, June 12, 2013. https://www.ibwc.gov/Files/CF_CO_Nw_River_Status_06122013.pdf.

-35. “Feinstein, Padilla Introduce Bill to Reduce U.S.-Mexico Border Pollution, Improve Water Quality.”
+36. “Feinstein, Padilla Introduce Bill to Reduce U.S.-Mexico Border Pollution, Improve Water Quality.”
 United States Senator for California, March 3, 2021. https://www.feinstein.senate.gov/public/index.cfm/press-releases?id=C8DF07D6-D9B1-4979-90DC-AEFF149DBA93.